Territorial evolution of Poland: 1958

 On June 13, 1958, the Agreement concerning the final demarcation of the state frontier between Czechoslovakia and Poland was signed in Warsaw.
 Adam Rapacki signed for Poland and Václav David signed for Czechoslovakia.
 The treaty confirmed the border at the line of January 1, 1938, the situation before the Nazi-imposed Munich Agreement transferred territory from Czechoslovakia to Poland.

+1968

+East Germany and Poland signed a treaty for the Baltic continental shelf delimitation.

 1975

 In March 1975 Czechoslovakia and Poland modified their border along the Dunajec to permit Poland to construct a dam in the Czorsztyn region, southeast of Krakow.

+1989

+On May 22, 1989, East Germany and Poland completed the delimitation of their territorial waters in the Gulf of Szczecin.

 2002

 In 2002, Poland and Slovakia made some further minor border adjustments: